 Rockford Career College provides students with programming in six career fields, including the skilled trades, a field that has courses and programs specifically designed to develop important skill sets.
 This critical approach to skill-building is designed to expand a student’s knowledge base, which in turn sets them up for a prosperous career.
 The training offered can also propel current employees to a higher-paying position in the next phase of their career.

-The programs are skillfully designed with the help of local employers, so students who leave the program can easily transition into the real-world and start their careers.
+The programs are skillfully designed with the help of local employers, so students who leave the program can easily transition into the real world and start their careers.
 The best part?
 They can get the necessary training in as little as 10 months, so they can get a quick start.

 The name and locations might’ve changed over the years, but the end goal of Rockford Career College has always been the same.
-Their goal is to prepare students for a quick and seamless entry into the workforce.
+Its goal is to prepare students for a quick and seamless entry into the workforce.